arpit20328/Nextflow-Pipeline-for-16S-Nanopore-Data-Analysis/README.md

     default: Default Database files available at https://osf.io/56uf7/ "see the files under the header emu-default-db-input"

-2. Filtlong: Filtlong is a tool for filtering long reads by quality.
+2. NanoFilt: NanoFilt is a tool for filtering long reads by quality.
 It can take a set of long reads and produce a smaller, better subset.
 It uses both read length (longer is better) and read identity (higher is better) when choosing which reads pass the filter. https://github.com/rrwick/Filtlong